Sexual Assault Attorneys in Salt Lake City

 An Institutional Failure: Hewlett v.
 Utah State University et al.

-A recent case brought this issue to the forefront of conversation in Utah.
+A recent case brought institutional responsibility to the forefront of conversation in Utah.
 Victoria Hewlett, a student at Utah State University, was raped by a fellow student, Jason Relopez.
-In the lawsuit filed against the university, Hewlett stated that five other women had come forward reporting that Relopez raped them.
-Relopez remained on campus until he was arrested following his rape of Hewlett.
-Federal campus-safety guidelines require schools that learn about potential sexual violence to determine what the continuing threat is to the safety of other people on campus, something Hewlett states they failed to do in her lawsuit against the USU and Relopez’s fraternity, Sigma Chi.
-You can read more about this case in the Salt Lake Tribune’s coverage here.
+In the lawsuit filed against the university, Hewlett stated that 5 other women had come forward reporting that Relopez raped them before he assaulted her.
+Yet, Relopez remained on campus until he was arrested following his rape of Hewlett.